Keksuccino/docs_fancymenu/conditions.md

 Checks if the player is in a specific dimension.
 **Value required**: Yes - Dimension identifier (e.g., `minecraft:overworld`, `minecraft:the_nether`, `minecraft:the_end`)

+## Is Player In Structure
+Checks if the player is currently inside a specific structure.
+Requires FancyMenu on the server for server worlds.
+**Value required**: Yes - Structure identifier (e.g., `minecraft:village`)

 ## Is Entity Nearby
 Checks if a specific entity type is within a certain radius of the player.
 **Value required**: Yes - Format: "radius:entity_id" (e.g., `10:minecraft:pig` - checks for pigs within 10 blocks)